 2021 PINOT NOIR

-A cool to warm, dry season allowed our Pinot block to thrive, and after some mid-season fruit thinning responded with some beautiful fruit.
+A cool, and rather wet season was a welcome change to drought in previous year and allowed our Pinot block to thrive, and produce some beautiful fruit.
 Typical cherry and red berry nose, smooth palate with hints of charry oak and spice.
 Silky tannins and good acid gives a refreshing finish.

 ENJOY IT WITH